 The building is modern and striking, a testament to Chile’s forward-thinking approach to art.
 What makes it special is its commitment to accessibility.
 The center provides programs for all ages and often hosts free events.

 Whether you’re into classical music, contemporary dance, or visual arts, you’ll find something piques your interest.
-It’s an excellent place to appreciate Chilean creativity and global arts alike.
+It’s an excellent place to appreciate Chilean creativity and global arts alike and a splendid addition to your itinerary during your senior tour of Chile.

 Then there’s ‘curanto,’ a dish from Chiloé Island that mixes seafood, meat, and potatoes, often cooked in a hole in the ground.
 Try ‘alfajores,’ cookies filled with ‘manjar,’ a sweet milk-based spread for dessert.